 One of the things I learned from Men’s Health was the concept of keeping track of things.
 Losing weight is just a numbers game – calories consumed, calories expended – and without a system to keep track of these numbers, you’re losing essential motivation and valuable information.
 Trust me on this one; creating a system to keep track of everything you do related to your fitness and weight loss gains is worth every second you spend perfecting it.

 There are three types of tracking you’ll want to do, especially when you first start: caloric intake, exercise, and general statistics.
 The big pain in the ass on that list is caloric intake, a topic I’ll cover in a future post (it’s safe to say that it played a major part in my weight loss then, now, and forever).
 The other two, general stats and exercise, can be combined together to make things easier.
-I made a simple fitness tracking spreadsheet you can use (it’s got all my data so you can see how I use it).

 What you track is up to you and depends on what you’re doing.
 I recommend, at minimum, tracking the following:

 - body fat (if you have a scale that can do it.. less than $100 and worth it)

 - measurements (I have waist, chest, legs… this is pretty typical)